-Similar to the analysis for the Total Transit Vehicle Trips to Blocks, the trip decreases for the Route 901 frequency adjustments are shown in the Average Transit Vehicle Trips per Block.
-A comparison of minority and non-minority populations reveal a finding of no disparate impact, as the provision of service to High Minority Blocks (-18.2 percent) falls within the Title VI Acceptable Range (-21.9 percent to -14.6 percent).
+Similar to the analysis for the Total Transit Vehicle Trips to Blocks, the trip decreases for the October 2021 emergency service change are shown in the Average Transit Vehicle Trips per Block.
+A comparison of minority and non-minority populations reveal a finding of no disparate impact, as the provision of service to High Minority Blocks (-7.0 percent) falls within the Title VI Acceptable Range (-4.7 percent to -7.0 percent).
 The analysis determines a finding of no disproportionate burden.
-High Poverty Blocks experience a similar decrease within a similar range.
-See Table II-7 for additional details.
+High Poverty Blocks experience a decrease of service of -6.3 percent, within the range of -5.2 to -7.8 percent.
+See Table II-8 for additional details.